yevheniiairapetian/r3play/README.md

 # r3play

 ## Description
-This project contains an R3play web API that allows users to access information about different movies, TV series, and anime.
+This project contains an R3play web API that allows users to access information about different movies, TV series, and anime from a MongoDB Database.
 It is used by the R3play front-end [here](https://github.com/yevheniiairapetian/r3play-client) and the myFlix-Angular-App [here](https://github.com/yevheniiairapetian/r3play-client)

 ## Technologies Used
 - Javascript